centrifuge/website/src/pages/borrow.md

 <ResponsiveContent breakpoints={["small"]}>

-# Finance Your Assests with DeFi
+# Your Decentralized Line of Credit

 At any given moment, $30 Trillion is locked up in invoices and other non liquid assets.
 Asset Originators are businesses that help companies and individuals access this liquidity.